-U.S. Selection Committee
+U.S. National Committee

-UWC-USA works closely with the U.S. Selection Committee to select students to represent the United States as Davis Scholars at UWCs around the world.
+UWC-USA works closely with the U.S. National Committee to select students to represent the United States as Davis Scholars at UWCs around the world.
 This dedicated and talented group of volunteers meets every month to discuss issues related to the UWC movement and to shape the application process.

 “The optimism, energy, and conviction that prospective UWC students convey in their applications reassures me that our world will be in good hands as they continue to develop their talents and interests across the spectrum of human endeavor as future artists, scientists, policy makers, and citizens of the world.”